Back to articles

 Try ChatSlide free — create your first AI presentation in under 60 seconds, powered by the same caliber of models reshaping how work gets done.

-Status and model details reflect Anthropic's June 2026 announcements: the June 9 launch of Claude Fable 5 and Claude Mythos 5, and the June 12, 2026 suspension of both models in response to a US government export-control directive.
-Availability may change if access is restored.
+Status and model details reflect Anthropic's June–July 2026 announcements: the June 9 launch of Claude Fable 5 and Claude Mythos 5, the June 12 suspension of both models under a US government export-control directive, the June 30 lifting of that restriction, and the restoration of access beginning July 1, 2026.
+Last updated July 1, 2026.

 Related Guides